 - Photograph magnificent vistas in the Grand Canyon, Zion, Bryce Canyon, and beyond!
 Intrepid travel and fresh perspectives are what we specialize in.

-- Day 4 (Jan 27, 2017): With our flexible itinerary, we'll decide as a group where we want to photograph.
+- Day 4 (Feb 18): With our flexible itinerary, we'll decide as a group where we want to photograph today and tomorrow.
 The options are endless and include places like Bryce Canyon, Zion, White Pocket, South Coyote Buttes, and the Grand Staircase Escalante.
 Expect a full day of shooting and a post-processing session in the evening.

-- Day 5 (Jan 28, 2017): This is our final day of shooting where you can apply all the techniques and skills learned throughout the workshop.
-We'll conclude with a group dinner at one of the most celebrated restaurants in Kanab before we say goodbye.
+- Day 5 (Feb 19): This is our final day of shooting where you can apply all the techniques and skills learned throughout the workshop.
+In addition, we may get to photograph the hot air balloon launch in Kanab!
+We'll spend time editing and critiquing some of your photos, concluding with a group dinner.

-We timed this workshop for the best chance of good snow.
-However, we can't control the weather and it's always possible we don't have snow in some of these locations.
-The weather can vary quite a bit in January.
-We could have sunny weather and highs in the 40's.
-But most likely it will be colder.
-It's not uncommon for morning temps to be in the sub-zero range in Bryce Canyon.
-That being said, please come prepared for the cold.
-See the gear list further down for specific recommendations.
+We timed this workshop for a good chance of winter snow in the Southwest.
+However, we can't control the weather and it's always possible we won't have snow at some or all of these locations.
+The weather can vary quite a bit in early Feb and you'll want to prepare for the worst.
+We could have sunny weather and highs in the 40's but it will most likely be much colder.
+It's not uncommon to see sub-zero morning temps in Bryce Canyon.
+Please see the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
-If it’s exceptionally wet, some of the dirt roads may be impassable.
-We'll modify the itinerary accordingly should that be the case.
-Transportation will be provided in 4WD trucks so we can handle most conditions.
+If it’s exceptionally wet, some of the dirt roads may be impassable and we'll modify the itinerary accordingly.
+Transportation will be provided in 4WD trucks so we can handle most winter conditions.

 - All ground transportation and photography guiding during the trip.